Trump aide says ‘we’re not going to control the pandemic’

 The candidates have demonstrated remarkably different attitudes about what they see as safe behavior in the homestretch of a campaign that, as with all aspects of American life, has been upended by the pandemic.

 “We’re not going to control the pandemic.
-We are going to control the fact that we get vaccines, therapeutics and other mitigation areas,” Meadows said on CNN, adding that it is a contagious virus like the flu.
+We are going to control the fact that we get vaccines, therapeutics and other mitigation areas,” Meadows said on CNN.
 He added: “We are making efforts to contain it.”

 (Copyright (c) 2020 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)